Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 {% endcodeblock %}

-You will get cache status updates on each query.
+The status of the cache updates on each query:

 ```sh
 [Cache] MISS   query shopInfo